-Expungement (Sealing Records of Convictions and Arrests)
+Expungement (Sealing Records Of Convictions And Arrests)

 Expungement means sealing the records of a conviction or an arrest.
 Expungement is extremely important to any person convicted of a crime.
-An order to seal the record of a person’s conviction restores all rights and privileges not otherwise restored by ten11ination of the sentence or community control sanction or by final release on parole or post-release control.
+An order to seal the record of a person’s conviction restores all rights and privileges not otherwise restored by termination of the sentence or community control sanction or by final release on parole or post-release control.

-The opportunity to seal the record’s of a person’s conviction is particularly important if the person is seeking employment.
+The opportunity to seal the records of a person’s conviction is particularly important if the person is seeking employment.
 If a person’s records have been sealed, he may deny the existence of a previous conviction or arrest in any application for employment, license, or other right or privilege, and in any appearance as a witness, or any other inquiry, with a few limited exceptions.

 Recent changes in the law have greatly expanded the class of offenders who are eligible for expungement.
-It behooves anyone burdened with a criminal record to contact an experienced criminal defense attorney to find out if he is eligible to have the records of hislher conviction sealed.
+It behooves anyone burdened with a criminal record to contact an experienced criminal defense attorney to find out if he is eligible to have the records of his/her conviction sealed.

 Municipal Court/Mayor’s Court Representation

-Municipal courts have jurisdiction over misdemeanors, traffic offenses, and initial proceedings in felony cases.
+Municipal courts have jurisdiction over misdemeanors, traffic offenses and initial proceedings in felony cases.
 Mr. Garver has successfully represented clients in municipal court proceedings throughout the State of Ohio, including: Cleveland Municipal Court, East Cleveland Municipal Court, Shaker Heights Municipal Court, Cleveland Heights Municipal Court, Lyndhurst Municipal Court, Rocky River Municipal Court, Bedford Municipal Court, Berea Municipal Court, Parma Municipal Court, Garfield Heights Municipal Court, South Euclid Municipal Court, Chardon Municipal Court, Mentor Municipal Court, Painesville Municipal Court, Willoughby Municipal Court, Portage County Municipal Court, Newton Falls Municipal Court, Avon Lake Municipal Court, and Akron Municipal Court.

 Mayor’s courts exist in some communities to handle certain misdemeanors and traffic offenses.
-Mr. Garver has successfully represented clients in a number of mayor’s courts throughout Northeastern Ohio.
+Mr. Garver has successfully represented clients in a number of mayor’s courts throughout northeastern Ohio.